Get or Renew Medical Card Online

 Schedule an Appointment

-During the appointment scheduling process, we will require you to fill out information about your medical history and book your appointment with a licensed medical marijuana doctor in Illinois.
+During the appointment scheduling process, we will require you to fill out information about your medical history and book your appointment time with a licensed medical marijuana doctor in Illinois.
 With MMJ Certifications, you can get approved for medical cannabis on the same day you submit your application.

 Our team is available to assist you if you have any questions or concerns about the process.
 We look forward to helping you obtain the medical cannabis you need for your health and well-being.